-It appears to me today, March 31 that “following a story” to the end or until it kills the journalist or the “ism” of it, is one way to go with the first draft of history but it can miss the dots.
-The observers compiled in my Tweet O-Rama is one way to look at everything all at once.
-Our problems are uniquely highlighted by these groups who respect the sweet demands of tweet brevity.
-They are not journalists, but they are rebuilding their principles.”Rex L. Curry
+What happens when a fundamental principle of journalism is weakened or even stops working?
+The values that help to get the facts right and reveal the truth with reasonable accuracy begin to slide away when independence gets sticky; impartiality weakens and bang, fairness and accountability slips and slides away.
+On March 31, 2019 I read that “following a story” to the end or until it kills the journalist or the “ism” of it, is one way to go with the first draft of history, but it can miss the dots.
+I have compiled the Tweet O-Rama as one new way to look at everything all at once every six months or so.
+Our problems are uniquely highlighted by these groups, and I believe they respect the sweet demands of tweet brevity.
+They are not journalists, but they are rebuilding and strengthening their principles on a routine basis.

-Creating a section on the think tank people (ttp) occurred to when an article in the WSJ (subscribes only) details the maturation of technologies for surveillance – facial recognition, following capital through multiple accounts, command centers aggregating microwave, RFID chips, and hundreds of other digital communication platforms.
+Creating a section on the think tank people (ttp) occurred to me when an article in the WSJ details the maturation of technologies for surveillance – facial recognition, following capital through multiple accounts, command centers aggregating microwave, RFID chips, and hundreds of other digital communication platforms.
 The headline read, “The Autocrat’s New Tool Kit” that makes current efforts used to spread propaganda or end dissent appear childish.
 The tank group is ideologically diverse and sizeable with fifty on the list.
 I will attempt to sum them up in April.
 The practice is to breeze through their tweets in a search for common themes, and I recommend you do the same, 500 words max.

 My selection of social policy people (spp) finds a prioritized set of messages concerned with a rising level of damage to children in our society.
 The United States is a place where half of the babies born will live in or near poverty.
 Their observations also find children in trouble because of housing and school systems.
 The danger to children is also due to segregation patterns that remain that one think-tank called an “intentional American institution.”
 Diversity has begun in the workplace while other parts of our society remain “ghettoized” and easily subjected to malicious stereotypes and manipulative “fox in the hen house” messaging.
 It is a uniquely American problem that requires greater focus and serious attention in social policy.
 Just saying we are a diverse society is not enough.

 The watchdog people (wdp) are into the “statistical malpractice” issues of the Trump administration regarding the U.S. Census and concerns related to the potential misuse of the National Emergencies Act.
 On the positive side, an effort to formalize the “emergency” powers of Presidents may be the result.
 They have some general worries about Boeing’s “lobbying” before and after the grounding of the “738 Max 8” fleet.
 Major concerns regarding the criminality in the Trump campaign’s fundraising behavior have heightened in intensity.
-The watchdogs like the hot buttons but also sustain their worries about the abuse of power within the military complex because it claims half of the national revenue.
+The WDP expose hot buttons but they also sustain worries about the abuse of power within the military complex because it claims half of the national revenue.
 Finally, a set of “web changes” that examine various manipulations of the internet under #Gov404 and the “web integrity project” require scrutiny.
 The DOJ’s long term resistance to FOIA requests and appeals also concerns the watchdogs.

 The public accountability people (pap) are similar but more likely to emphasize positive reform efforts; in this month it is #HR1, #ForThePeople.
 Isolating xenophobic behaviors remains in the context of a push back against violence and racial bigotry.
 An example, this month is the relatively weak House Resolution condemning all forms of discrimination in response to a representative’s use of language about the Israeli lobby.
 Accountability requires the recognition of “white supremacy” as an ideology is a growing threat to national security in a society built on diversity.
 Other concerns involve the legal system’s criminal sentencing that appears to value abusers of public trust with light sentences over those who expose the abuse of power.
 Between the lines, it is all about placing pressure on the majority party in the Senate (currently Republican) to take reasoned vs. political stances on issues.

 The consumer protection people (cpp) focus on food and consistently remind their constituents to understand calorie labeling.
-America’s obesity is a whole foods crisis that could lead to warning labels on processed foods and food marketing behaviors that maximize per unit profits over the health of people.
+America’s obesity is a whole vs. proccess foods crisis that could lead to warning labels and food marketing behaviors that maximize per unit profits over the health of people.
 Straight forward market strategies often fail to reflect the cost to future generations.
 Nutrition has moved from a renewable system to one highly dependent on non-renewable inputs.
 The most direct example being people in cities cannot eat without planes, trains, and trucks that run on fossil fuels.
 Removing “petrol on your plate” has barely entered the curriculum of the American planning, architecture, and urban design schools, or in a formal public policy or market response.
 Consumer protection people are also examining the post-carbon future and the sustainability crisis with heightened seriousness.
 Several brief papers on the subject are available (here).
 Finally, the original analysis of scientists and economists flail hopelessly against a war on science in agriculture and environmental protection, the USDA and many others all of it carefully detailed in a report by the Union of Concerned Scientists (here).

 Company formation is a big business; however, the dark side of anonymous entities should be apparent to legislators.
 Detailed knowledge of the role tax havens and shell companies have paid in facilitating the opioid epidemic is an obvious example.
 Finally, there is outright glee regarding the first hearing on corporate transparency in the new Congress.
 The impetus was the exposure of world leaders caused by the data in the Panama Papers.
 A documentary reviews the work of 376 journalists in 76 countries regarding the methods used by the super wealthy to hide money.
 A documentary began streaming on @Hulu (Here) & @PrimeVideo (Here) in the U.S.